If I am following the destiny of the poet Andrew Marvell so well, chances are that I will eventually have to develop a taste for the grapevine.

 Pierre Leguois, Andrew Marvell: Poet, Puritan, Patriot (1968), 98.

 It is not surprising that a man obsessed with privacy who was eventually elected as an MP at least had an understanding of public impressions.
-In the context of the slanderous and wide-reaching seventeenth-century print culture, this limited trail of evidence suggests that Marvell’s vice was, by and large, a private one.
-In the context of what is to come, I share a modicum of my own private life: Friday night.
+In the context of the slanderous and wide-reaching seventeenth-century print culture, this trail of evidence suggests that Marvell’s vice was, by and large, a private one.

-I had not been out for a late Friday night for a long, long time.
-Despite being tired, it was a good night at Reflex 80s in London, and included a mild and good-humoured attempt to get me drunk for the first time, which failed.
-Although I seldom drink alcohol, I have a tolerance which belies the ‘inexperience’.
-Call it an absolute determination to stay in control, which is the centre of my personal sovereignty.
+I had a late Friday night out recently for the first time in a long while.
+A good night at Reflex 80s in London included a mild and good-humoured attempt to get me drunk for the first time, which failed.
+Although I seldom drink alcohol, I can tolerate it – perhaps it’s a determination to stay in control.

-On my way home, via Richmond, at approximately 1am, the antics more typical of an ‘English Friday Night’ started manifesting themselves.
-A group appeared rowdily at the bus-stop.
-The one male amongst them was heavily inebriated, and started hitting the bus shelter before sitting down and wailing hysterically.
-A bus came along that the rest of the group tried to pile onto, and then begrudingly got off because their wailing friend had not moved from his pitiful state.
-Cue noise, arguments, and more raucousness.
-The general mood was of total embarrassment.
+On my way home, at approximately 1am, the typical antics of Friday Night start manifesting themselves.
+A rowdy group appeared at the bus-stop.
+One particularly wasted guy started punching the bus shelter before sitting down and wailing.
+The rest of the group piled onto a bus, then begrudingly disembarked again as their wailing friend had not moved.
+Cue noise, arguments, and more obscenities.

-Also waiting were a group of four French folk in their early 20s, making a fine mockery of English drinking culture in their foreign tongue.
+Also waiting were a group of four French folk in their early 20s, mocking English drinking culture in their foreign tongue.
 Perhaps, as per Family Guy’s ‘Wasted Talent’ (2000), a Smirnoff Ice or two had finally attuned my foreign language capabilities, and it propelled me into the longest (and most enjoyable) French conversation I’ve ever had.
-Amusing too that the group entertained the thought that because I had spoken to them in French, that everything they said had been understood by everyone.
+Most amusing was the group’s sudden concern that because I had spoken to them in French, everything they had said was understood by everyone.
 Hardly!

-Pronouns are important.
-‘Because I can’ is exactly that.
 The civil liberties we have are astonishing, and yet it procures a selfishness that disregards the effect upon others.
-It ends up being ‘we’ because we are all caught up in this way of life, whether we choose to be or not, and we are all affected by the consequences.
-Might we get fewer people wanting to work for the ambulance service in the future because they are threatened and attacked by the people they turn up, free at the point of use, to help?
-Will we get fewer teachers because of difficulties with discipline?
-Will it become perennially unsafe to walk the streets when this generation type covers the wider demographic?
+We might end up with fewer people wanting to work for the ambulance service in the future because they are threatened and attacked by the people they turn up for free to help.
+We might end up with fewer teachers because kids can no longer be disciplined.

-Other countries would never let this happen.
-In Switzerland, the obligatory private health insurance would rocket.
-There is little better incentive not to go overboard.
-Moreover, Richmond on Friday was only a small taste of other countries’ perceptions on our barbarism.
-Parties of Brits are being blacklisted internationally because of the collateral damage that has been caused there [Dublin (1998), Amsterdam (2002), Barcelona (2009), Riga (2009)] Everyone wants to show that they can enjoy themselves, but we are on the threshold of our solipsistic and selfish ways becoming a serious international diplomatic problem.
+Other countries take preventative measures.
+In Switzerland, the obligatory private health insurance would rocket – little better incentive not to go overboard.
+Brits are being internationally blacklisted because of the damage we’ve caused [Dublin (1998), Amsterdam (2002), Barcelona (2009), Riga (2009)].
+Our ways are threatening to become a serious diplomatic issue.

-We are so far behind the cultural models of the likes of Switzerland and Holland, it is untrue.
-Both undoubtedly have their own weaknesses, but generations are growing up into excellent frameworks for adult development, and everyone accepts a tighter state control because it doesn’t piss about with their civil liberties.
+We are far behind the cultural models of Switzerland and Holland, where excellent frameworks for adult development include sensible state control that doesn’t piss about with civil liberties.

-For several years now, often to some considerable ridicule, I have carried plastic bags whenever I expect to shop.
+For several years now, often to considerable ridicule, I have carried plastic bags whenever I expect to shop.
 My relatively small consumption could easily amass 125-150 bags per year.
 Imagine the duplification, and the scale is terrifying.
-Plastic bags all use resources, and all end up somewhere.
+Plastic bags all end up somewhere.

 Measure for Measure

-(I’m glad, too, to post in a place where masses of the general public will not come and give me abuse for my observations.)
+For all this, I’m glad to post in a place where masses will not come and abuse me for my observations.